-Wi-Fi: We offer Wi-Fi for your enjoyment.
+Wi-Fi: Roan Mountain State Park offers Wi-Fi for your enjoyment.
 The signal strength may vary depending on the demand, your location and your computer.
 Our Wi-Fi is not intended for heavy use such as downloading movies, streaming videos, or inappropriate content.
 Should you abuse the system, your access will be blocked.
 Wi-Fi signal outages may occur from time to time due to weather or other technical difficulties.
 Roan Mountain State Park cannot guarantee continuity of free Wi-Fi service at all times.